|

 Click on this link to view the code in the program that does the Create a Copy File of Binary Values.
 This will be displayed in a separate window.

 This section describes how to create a 512 byte text string consisting of two (2) byte pairs of data.
-Each two (2) byte pair represents a text string that shows the value of a hexadeciaml byte.
+Each two (2) byte pair represents a text string that shows the value of a hexadecimal byte.
 Each two (2) byte pair may be displayed or printed.

 Click on this link to view the code in the program that does the Create a Copy File of Display Text.
 This will be displayed in a separate window.

-The following (BINBITJ1.JCL) is a sample of the Mainframe JCL needed to run this job.
+The following (BINBITJ1.jcl) is a sample of the Mainframe JCL needed to run this job.

-//BINBITJ1 JOB SIMOTIME,CLASS=1,MSGCLASS=0,NOTIFY=CSIP1 //* ******************************************************************* //* This program is provided by: * //* SimoTime Enterprises, LLC * //* (C) Copyright 1987-2010 All Rights Reserved * //* Web Site URL: http://www.simotime.com * //* e-mail: helpdesk@simotime.com * //* ******************************************************************* //* //* Text - Describe how to create, define, access or process Text //* strings or tables with binary values. //* Author - SimoTime Enterprises //* Date - January 24, 1996 //* //* The job will use a COBOL copy file to define a Binary Text String //* that is redefined as a table.
-It will then create a Binary text //* string of the X'00' through X'FF' and build a new copy file.
-Next, //* the program will build a 512 byte text string for consisting of two //* (2) byte pairs that represent a single hexadecimal byte and may be //* displayed or printed. //* //* This set of programs will run on a mainframe under MVS or on a //* Personal Computer with Windows and Micro Focus Net Express. //* //* ************ //* * BINBITJ1 * //* ********jcl* //* * //* * //* ************ ************ //* * BINBITC1 *-----* SYSOUT * //* ********cbl* * ************ //* * * //* * * ************ //* * *--* HEXDECB1 * //* * *******rseq* //* * * //* * * ************ //* * *--* HEXDSPB1 * //* * *******rseq* //* * //* * //* ************ ************ //* * BINBITC1 *-----* SYSOUT * //* ********cbl* * ************ //* * * //* * * ************ //* * *--* HEXDECB1 * //* * *******pdsm* //* * * //* * * ************ //* * *--* HEXDSPB1 * //* * *******pdsm* //* * //* ************ //* * EOJ * //* ********cbl* //* //* ******************************************************************* //* Step 1 Delete any previously created file... //* //CLEANUP1 EXEC PGM=IEFBR14 //HEXDECB1 DD DSN=SIMOTIME.DATA.HEXDECB1,DISP=(MOD,DELETE,DELETE), // STORCLAS=MFI, // SPACE=(TRK,5), // DCB=(RECFM=FB,LRECL=80,BLKSIZE=800,DSORG=PS) //HEXDSPB1 DD DSN=SIMOTIME.DATA.HEXDSPB1,DISP=(MOD,DELETE,DELETE), // STORCLAS=MFI, // SPACE=(TRK,5), // DCB=(RECFM=FB,LRECL=80,BLKSIZE=800,DSORG=PS) //* //* ******************************************************************* //* Step 2 Create two Record Sequential Files (RSEQ)... //* //BINBITS1 EXEC PGM=BINBITC1 //STEPLIB DD DSN=SIMOTIME.DEMO.LOADLIB1,DISP=SHR //HEXDECB1 DD DSN=SIMOTIME.DATA.HEXDECB1, // DISP=(NEW,CATLG,DELETE), // STORCLAS=MFI, // SPACE=(TRK,5), // DCB=(RECFM=FB,LRECL=80,BLKSIZE=800,DSORG=PS) //HEXDSPB1 DD DSN=SIMOTIME.DATA.HEXDSPB1, // DISP=(NEW,CATLG,DELETE), // STORCLAS=MFI, // SPACE=(TRK,5), // DCB=(RECFM=FB,LRECL=80,BLKSIZE=800,DSORG=PS) //SYSOUT DD SYSOUT=* //* //* ******************************************************************* //* Step 3 Create two PDS Members (PDSM)... //* //BINBITS1 EXEC PGM=BINBITC1 //STEPLIB DD DSN=SIMOTIME.DEMO.LOADLIB1,DISP=SHR //HEXDECB1 DD DSN=SIMOTIME.PDS.COBCPY1(HEXDECB1), // DISP=SHR //HEXDSPB1 DD DSN=SIMOTIME.PDS.COBCPY1(HEXDSPB1), // DISP=SHR //SYSOUT DD SYSOUT=* // //
+//BINBITJ1 JOB SIMOTIME,CLASS=1,MSGCLASS=0,NOTIFY=CSIP1 //* ******************************************************************* //* BINBITJ1.JCL - a JCL Member for Batch Job Processing * //* This JCL Member is provided by SimoTime Technologies * //* (C) Copyright 1987-2019 All Rights Reserved * //* Web Site URL: http://www.simotime.com * //* e-mail: helpdesk@simotime.com * //* ******************************************************************* //* //* Text - Describe how to create, define, access or process Text //* strings or tables with binary values. //* Author - SimoTime Technologies //* Date - January 24, 1996 //* //* The job will create two (2) COBOL Copy Files. //* //* 1.
+The 1st copy file will define a table with 256 elements of //* one byte binary values from x'00' through x'FF'. //* 2.
+The 2nd copy file will define a table 2ith 256 elements of //* two byte display values that map to the binary values defined //* by the 1st copy file. //* //* This set of programs will run on a mainframe under MVS or on a //* Personal Computer with Windows and Micro Focus Net Express. //* //* ************ //* * BINBITJ1 * //* ********jcl* //* * //* * //* ************ ************ //* * BINBITC1 *-----* SYSOUT * //* ********cbl* * ************ //* * * //* * * ************ //* * *--* HEXDECB1 * //* * *******rseq* //* * * //* * * ************ //* * *--* HEXDSPB1 * //* * *******rseq* //* * //* * //* ************ ************ //* * BINBITC1 *-----* SYSOUT * //* ********cbl* * ************ //* * * //* * * ************ //* * *--* HEXDECB1 * //* * *******pdsm* //* * * //* * * ************ //* * *--* HEXDSPB1 * //* * *******pdsm* //* * //* ************ //* * EOJ * //* ********cbl* //* //* ******************************************************************* //* Step 1 of 3, Delete any previously created file... //* //CLEANUP1 EXEC PGM=IEFBR14 //HEXDECB1 DD DSN=SIMOTIME.DATA.HEXDECB1,DISP=(MOD,DELETE,DELETE), // STORCLAS=MFI, // SPACE=(TRK,5), // DCB=(RECFM=FB,LRECL=80,BLKSIZE=800,DSORG=PS) //HEXDSPB1 DD DSN=SIMOTIME.DATA.HEXDSPB1,DISP=(MOD,DELETE,DELETE), // STORCLAS=MFI, // SPACE=(TRK,5), // DCB=(RECFM=FB,LRECL=80,BLKSIZE=800,DSORG=PS) //* //* ******************************************************************* //* Step 2 of 3, Create two Record Sequential Files (RSEQ)... //* //BINBITS1 EXEC PGM=BINBITC1 //STEPLIB DD DSN=SIMOTIME.DEMO.LOADLIB1,DISP=SHR //HEXDECB1 DD DSN=SIMOTIME.DATA.HEXDECB1, // DISP=(NEW,CATLG,DELETE), // STORCLAS=MFI, // SPACE=(TRK,5), // DCB=(RECFM=FB,LRECL=80,BLKSIZE=800,DSORG=PS) //HEXDSPB1 DD DSN=SIMOTIME.DATA.HEXDSPB1, // DISP=(NEW,CATLG,DELETE), // STORCLAS=MFI, // SPACE=(TRK,5), // DCB=(RECFM=FB,LRECL=80,BLKSIZE=800,DSORG=PS) //SYSOUT DD SYSOUT=* //* //* ******************************************************************* //* Step 3 of 3, Create two PDS Members (PDSM)... //* //BINBITS1 EXEC PGM=BINBITC1 //STEPLIB DD DSN=SIMOTIME.DEMO.LOADLIB1,DISP=SHR //HEXDECB1 DD DSN=SIMOTIME.PDS.COBCPY7(HEXDECB1), // DISP=SHR //HEXDSPB1 DD DSN=SIMOTIME.PDS.COBCPY7(HEXDSPB1), // DISP=SHR //SYSOUT DD SYSOUT=* //

-The following (BINBITE1.CMD) is a sample of the Windows CMD needed to run this job.
+The following (BINBITE1.cmd) is a sample of the Windows CMD needed to run this job.

 @echo OFF